 exhibition, "Washington: Symbol and City" at the National Building Museum.
 Hawkins

 lectures frequently on the L'Enfant Plan and subsequent planning in Washington.
 His

-Sherri Marsh Johns, Historic Research and Documentation and Materials
+Sherri Marsh Johns, Historic Research, Documentation, and Material Analysis

 Sherri has more than 25 years experience in the fields of architectural research, cultural